6 Workout Routines for Better Sex

-Despite popular opinion, you don't want to be stiff while having sex.
+Despite popular opinion, you don't want to be stiff while having sex—when it comes to your muscles, anyway.

 Mobility and strength are essential if you want to perform at your best in the bedroom—you have to be flexible.
 Here's a workout routine that will work your body holistically, so that every muscle group functions cohesively—rather than bulking random show muscles.
 This routine will also help you nail some of those not-so-basic positions.